 Symptom Suggested action The power-control button does not work, and the reset button, if supported, does work.
 Call for service.
 The computer does not turn on.
 Make sure that the power cords are correctly connected to the computer.
 Make sure that the electrical outlet functions correctly.
 Make sure that the type of memory installed is correct.
 If you just installed an option, remove it, and restart the computer.
 If the computer now turns on, you might have installed more options than the power supply supports.
 If the problem remains, call for service.
 The computer does not turn off.
 Determine whether you are using an ACPI or non-ACPI operating system.
-If you are using a non-ACPI operating system, complete the following steps: 1.
-Press Ctrl+Alt+Delete.
+If you are using a non-ACPI operating system, complete the following steps: Press Ctrl+Alt+Delete.
 2. Turn off the computer by holding the power-control button for 4 seconds.
-3. If the computer fails during POST and the power-control button does not work, remove the ac power cord.
-If the problem remains, call for service.
+If the computer fails during POST and the power-control button does not work, remove the ac power cord.
+If the problem remains or if you are using an ACPI operating system, call for service.